nathan-marquez/Hack112/README.md

 # Hack112
 Resnik 4 Team Hack112 Project

-# make sure to zip the directory before submission!

 Welcome to StudyBuddy!
 Your very own personal study buddy!
 StudyBuddy has two functionalities: An analytics mode, and a buddy mode.